Table of Contents

 How can I protect my business?

-Bare in mind: it doesn’t take an incident for your company to be in trouble with the law.
-The sole possibility of your data being stolen due to your company’s lax security measures or someone identifying your company is storing information about users which should not be stored is enough to consider a privacy breach and be forced to pay hefty fines.
+Bear in mind: It doesn’t take an incident for your company to be in trouble with the law.
+The sole possibility of your data being stolen due to your company’s lax security measures, or someone identifying your company is storing information about users which should not be stored, is enough to consider a privacy breach and be forced to pay hefty fines.

 Besides, the pure existence of a security gap is already a sufficient reason to get you fined for not being GDPR-compliant.

 ⇨ First, check which data is stored by your company and for what purpose – and above all, on what legal basis.
-To be on the safe side it might be effective to create several different databases that are clearly separated for each purpose.
-You can find more information in our article “Designing The Customer Journey To Be GDPR Compliant“.
+To be on the safe side, it might be effective to create several different databases that are clearly separated for each purpose.
+For more information on designing a GDPR-compliant customer journey click here.

-It doesn’t need a “professional hacker” to identify a data leak.
+It doesn’t take a “professional hacker” to identify a data leak.
 Some GDPR-violations can easily be detected by your users or competitors with very little technical knowledge.

-E.g. In the case of Digi, the company itself reported the data breach to the authorities within the 72-hour-deadline and fixed the leakage as well as deleted the data that was obtained inadequately.
-Despite that, it still did not protect them from getting fined the full amount.
+E.g., In the case of Digi, the company itself reported the data breach to the authorities within the 72-hour-deadline and fixed the leakage, as well as deleted the data that was obtained inadequately.
+Despite that, it still did not prevent them from getting fined the full amount.

 ⇨ So better be safe than sorry!
 Get your system checked – if possible, by experts outside of your company.
 Since they were not involved in setting up your database and might have a more objective view of it all.

 ✔ Get your users’ consent before collecting their data.